What Is a Stroke Radiology Assistant?

 • Workflow within specialized units

-Some medical centers offer tailored in-house training to meet the specific needs of this specialty, acknowledging the unique challenges of the role.
+Some medical centers provide tailored in-house training focused on this specialty, addressing unique challenges and skill demands of each role.

 Collaboration with Healthcare Teams